slimcoin-project/electrum-server/HOWTO.md

 current server and connect to your new Electrum server.
 You should see your addresses and transactions history.
 You can see the number of blocks and response time in the server selection window.
-You should send/receive some bitcoins to confirm that everything is working properly.
+You should send/receive some coins to confirm that everything is working properly.

 ### Step 13.
 Join us on IRC, subscribe to the server thread